ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 - Information Protection & Compliance

-For more details, see [Compliance Solutions](https://products.office.com/business/security-and-compliance/compliance-solutions).
+For more details about these plans and compliance features, see [Compliance Solutions](https://products.office.com/business/security-and-compliance/compliance-solutions).

 ### Permissions